Curse of the Spawn

-Curse of the Spawn is a spin-off of Todd McFarlane's popular Spawn comic book series.
-The book introduced other Hellspawns and characters in the "Spawniverse".
-It was published by Image Comics from September 1996–March 1999 and has been collected into multiple trade paperbacks.
+Curse of the Spawn is a spin-off of the Spawn comic book.
+The comic book introduced other Hellspawn and characters into the Image Universe.
+It was published by Image Comics from September 1996 until March 1999 and has been collected into multiple trade paperbacks.
 There were 29 issues in all.

 Publication history

 The creative team for issues #1–23 were: